 Thanks for reading and have a magical time drinking the pilsner in Prague!

 These are some of the things we brought with us to Prague.
 For a complete list of our gear, take a peek inside our backpack.
-(NOTE: The following links are Amazon affiliate links.)
+(NOTE: The following links are Amazon and other affiliate links.)

 Some of the links in this Prague travel guide are affiliate links, meaning we’ll earn a small commission if we make a sale at no added cost to you.
 We only recommend products and services that we use ourselves and firmly believe in.
 We really appreciate your support as this helps us make more of these free travel guides.
 Thank you!